agile-lab-dev/witboost-azure-datafactory-specific-provisioner/README.md

 - `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` for client secret or client certificate.
 - `AZURE_SUBSCRIPTION_ID` for Azure subscription ID.

+The configured Service Principal needs the following role assignments:
+- `Data Factory Contributor`: to create and manage data factories, as well as child resources within them
+- `Role Based Access Control Administrator`: to manage access to Azure resources by assigning roles using Azure RBAC

 To link a GIT repository with a Data Factory instance, a `Custom Role` with permission `Microsoft.DataFactory/locations/configureFactoryRepo/action` needs to be assigned to the configured service principal.

 ### Principal Mapping